oilcrest/EmergentMind-nix-config/nixos-installer/README.md

-If you plan to use sops home-manager module on the target, you should first generate an age key for the target (if one doesn't already exist) and put the contents of the key.text file into the nix-secrets secrets.yaml file, under `age_keys`.
+If you plan to use sops home-manager module on the target, you should first generate an age key for the target (if one doesn't already exist) and put the contents of the key.text file into the nix-secrets secrets.yaml file, under `keys/age`.
 Generate the age key using the following command:

 ```bash
 nix-shell -p age.out --run 'age-keygen'